hexlet-basics/exercises-javascript/modules/30-variables/15-variables-expressions/en/README.md

 Variables are helpful not only for storing and reusing data but also for simplifying complex calculations.
-Consider an example: you need to convert euros into yuans through dollars.
+Consider an example: you need to convert euros into yuan through dollars.
 Banks often do this kind of conversion via an intermediate currency when shopping abroad.

 First, convert 50 euros into dollars.
 Suppose that one euro is $1.25: